DYNO DAY PREPERATION

 Want to save some money?
 Great!
 Keep reading and get to work

-Not every scan tool uses the same “current, active, and pending” words but they will be similar.
+Not every scan tool uses the terms “current, active, and pending” but they will be similar.

-Any codes that come back after you scan the vehicle (except permanent codes) are codes you need to fix before you bring it to us, unless it is an expected code.
+Any code(s) that come back are codes you need to fix before you bring it to us, unless it is an expected code.

 Expected code!?
 WTH is that?